-As energy costs skyrocketed in June 2008, SIS International installed Carbon Fluorescent light bulbs in its offices in New York City.
-None of the employees could tell the difference between the new and old lightbulbs, as the new lightbulbs worked very well.
+Replacing traditional lightbulbs with Carbon Fluorescent light bulbs can reduce the amount of energy used.
+This can mean lower energy bills.
+While the cost of these CFL lightbulbs is initially higher, the subsequent monthly energy bills can decrease.
+SIS replaced its lightbulbs with CFL lightbulbs.
+None of our employees could tell the difference between the new and old lightbulbs, as the new lightbulbs worked very well.
 More importantly, SIS International realized double digit average monthly energy savings.

 Secondly, companies can buy and use only recycled paper.
 Many employees print out documents that contain mistakes like a mistaken page break or irrelevant papers during a print run.
 These employees can create a pile next to their printer with which they can reuse the reverse side of the page.
 This carries cost benefits for companies that seek to limit their operation costs.
 Simultaneously, they can create a competition among employees and divisions to discard less paper.